react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-bottom-tab-navigator.md

 To use this tab navigator, import it from `@react-navigation/material-bottom-tabs`

 ## API Definition

+> 💡 If you encounter any bugs while using `createMaterialBottomTabNavigator`, please open issues on [`react-native-paper`](https://github.com/callstack/react-native-paper) rather than the `react-navigation` repository!

 To use this tab navigator, import it from `@react-navigation/material-bottom-tabs`: